danp/hfxdotbike/content/kidical-mass/rides/2023/ride-sep-24.md

 * The Oval is located on the Halifax Common, which also has a small playground, a skate park, and multiple sports fields.
 There are several benches and picnic tables in the Oval plaza (along Cogswell St).
 * Please note, the Oval **will not be open for rentals or washroom facilities** during Kidical Mass Halifax.
 The nearest public washrooms are located on the opposite side of the north common, approximately 450m away from the Oval.
 * We’ll provide snacks, prizes, and activities at the end of the ride.
+* [Halifax Cycles](https://www.halifaxcycles.com/) will join us at the end of the ride with some [Tern Bicycles](https://www.ternbicycles.com/ca) for demo & test-rides!

 <br/>
 {{< kidical-mass/ride-with-gps id="44395373" >}}